CHICAGO (WLS) - Was it a flash mob that forced the closure of North Avenue beach on Memorial Day?

 Listeners report being at the beach, and seeing dozens of gang bangers pushing people off their bikes.
 Another listener says those causing havoc were not dressed for the beach and looked like "bad elements."

 Webster's dictionary defines a flash mob as a group of people summoned (as by e-mail or text message) to a designated location at a specified time to perform an indicated action before dispersing.
 Flash mobs also can be organized via social media sites.
-But recently in Chicago, flash mobs have gathered along Michigan Avenue to do anything but entertain.
+But recently in

 |Liveleak on Facebook|